The Divergence Index: A Decomposable Measure of Segregation and Inequality: The Divergence Index

-One of the unique features of the Divergence Index is that it can be calculated for either discrete distributions (relative entropy) or continuous distributions (differential relative entropy) (Cover and Thomas 2006).
-The desirable properties of both relative entropy and differential relative entropy have been well documented (e.g. Bavaud 2009; Cover and Thomas 2006).
-Many follow directly from the properties of entropy, while others depend on how the reference distribution is specified.
+One of the unique features of the Divergence Index is that it can be calculated for either discrete distributions (relative entropy) or continuous distributions (differential relative entropy) \citep{Cover:2006ub}.\\ For continuous probability distributions \(P\) and \(Q\), the divergence of \(Q\) from \(P\) is defined as:

+where \(p\) and \(q\) represent the probability densities of \(P\) and \(Q\).
+The desirable properties of both relative entropy and differential relative entropy have been well documented \citep[e.g.,][]{Bavaud:2009fn, Cover:2006ub}.
 (Table \ref{tab:evalTable} summarizes the properties of the Divergence Index.)
-Like entropy, relative entropy is additively decomposable.
-For example, we can aggregate individuals into groups and calculate the inequality occurring within each group and between the groups.
-The sum of the within- and between-group components of inequality is equal to overall inequality.

-Several other inequality measures have been derived from relative entropy and KL divergence.
-The Theil Index, described earlier, is a special case of relative entropy, which measure the difference between a single distribution and a summary statistic for that distribution -- the mean.
-The theoretical state of equality is one in which everyone's income is equal to the mean.
-The Theil Index belongs to the generalized entropy class of measures, which also includes mean log deviation, half the coefficient of variation, and the Atkinson Index (Breen and Salazar 2011; Cowell 1980b, 1980a; Cowell and Kuga 1981; Shorrocks 1980, 1984).\footnote{The Theil Index is approximately equivalent to Atkinson's inequality index with weights that are close to 0 in its social welfare function (Schwartz and Winship 1980).} The Divergence Index can likewise be used to compare a distribution to a single value (see Appendix C), but also provides the flexibility to holistically compare two distributions.

-The use of relative entropy and KL divergence was incorporated into the ``relative distribution'' method for measuring inequality (Handcock and Morris 1999).
-The relative distribution method compares distributions rather than summarizing their individual shapes, as with the Theil Index.
-The method also includes the median relative polarization index, which summarizes changes in the relative distribution.
-Relative distribution measures have been reviewed in detail elsewhere (Handcock and Morris 1998, 1999; Hao and Naiman 2010; Liao 2002), and have been used to analyze specific distributional shifts in income.

-Recently, Bloome (2014) used KL divergence as a summary measure of racial disparity by comparing the distribution of income for white and black households.
-Sasson (2016) used divergence to study educational disparities in adult mortality.
-In the economics literature, divergence is used to study industrial localization and agglomeration (e.g. Mori, Nishikimi, and Smith 2005).
-More generally, divergence underlies popular statistical methods of model selection, including the Akaike Information Criterion (AIC) (Akaike 1974).
-For the remainder of the paper, I will focus on using the Divergence Index to measure residential segregation.